thinkcompany/Eleventy-Starter/src/README.md

 # Think Company Eleventy Starter

-A minimal Eleventy starter repo:
+Think Company Eleventy Starter
+Welcome to the Think Company Eleventy Starter, a minimalistic and efficient starter template designed to help you quickly build static sites using Eleventy.
+This starter kit includes additional features to streamline your Eleventy journey:

-- Sass to CSS processing
+- Sass to CSS Processing: Write modular, maintainable CSS with Sass.
-- CSS transpiled by Lightning CSS
+- CSS Transpilation with Lightning CSS: Enjoy modern CSS features and optimizations.
-- Javascript bundled and minified by esbuild
+- JavaScript Bundling and Minification: Efficiently bundle and minify your JavaScript with esbuild.
-- Simple blog functionality
+- Simple Blog Functionality: Quickly set up a blog with minimal configuration.
+- Built-in Navigation: Utilize the built-in navigation support to easily manage site menus and links.

-This project uses a canary version of Eleventy for [ESM support](https://equk.co.uk/2023/12/29/11ty-ecmascript-modules-support/).
-For anything client related consider using the latest stable build (2.0.x).
+This project leverages a canary version of Eleventy for ESM support.
+For client-related work, it's recommended to use the latest stable build (2.0.x).

 ## Table of Contents